Beta Boom's Origin Story

 Juicero - The straw the broke the camel's back

-The frustrating part of the story was that Juicero raise more than $118 million from top Silicon Valley investors such as Google Ventures (now GV) and Kleiner Perkins.
+The frustrating part of the story was that Juicero raised more than $118 million from top Silicon Valley investors such as Google Ventures (now GV) and Kleiner Perkins.

-And the maddeningly infuriating punchline was that Juicero was just one example among countless others of useless innovations aimed at a very elite, very homogenous consumers that had truck loads of capital thrown at them while other high-growth startups solving real problem for the other 99% of the U.S. population couldn’t raise a mere $100K from these same Silicon Valley investors.
+And Juicero was just one example among countless others of useless innovations aimed at elite, very homogenous consumers.
+At the same time, other startups solving real problems for the other 99% of the U.S. population couldn’t raise a mere $100K from these same Silicon Valley investors.

-The people I grew up with needed solutions to real, pressing problems not AI-powered juicers or $800-dollar smart locks.
-They needed help finding work, learning new skills for better careers, help managing their finances, better access to healthcare, and better education for their children.
+The people I grew up with needed solutions to real, pressing problems, not AI-powered juicers or $800-dollar smart locks.
+They needed help solving basic problems such as finding work, learning new skills for better careers, managing their finances, and accessing healthcare and better education for their children.

 It became clear to me that I no longer wanted to be a part of the Bubble, building innovations for a very small part of the population, and being party to continuing the homogeneity of the tech industry.

-In a complete crisis of confidence, I confessed my feeling to Kimmy, who was my wife and business partner for more than a decade.
-Turns out Kimmy felt exactly the same way!
+I confessed my feelings to Kimmy, who was my wife and business partner for more than a decade.
+It turned out Kimmy felt exactly the same way.

 Part 2: Beyond the Bubble

 We knew that technology could be a tool for solving real, pressing problems, and we wanted to be a part of enabling impactful innovation.
-But we felt chained to the Silicon Valley way.
-So we decided, that same day, that life was too short to continue being a part of the Bubble.
+But we felt chained to the Silicon Valley mindset and groupthink.
+So we decided, on that same day, that life was too short to continue being a part of the Bubble.

 As soon as we started looking outside The Valley, we realized how naive and ill-informed we were.
 Amazing founders were building huge, impactful tech companies in every corner of the United States, from Milwaukee to Miami.

 Not only that, the innovators with whom we were talking were much more diverse than the typical founders that we were seeing lauded in TechCrunch.
-We were meeting scores of female founders, Black and Latinx founders, immigrant founders, founders that were alumni of state universities not Ivy League colleges, and even founders that never worked for a tech company.
+We were meeting scores of female founders, Black and Latinx founders, immigrant founders, founders who were alumni of state universities not Ivy League colleges, and even founders who never worked for a tech company.

-However, over hundreds of conversations, we noticed that nearly everyone we spoke with lamented about their lack of access to funding (pretty obvious, especially in smaller tech hubs) as well as lack of access to operational expertise.
-That blew us away even though it should have been obvious too.
+However, over hundreds of conversations, we noticed that nearly everyone we spoke with lamented about their lack of access to funding (pretty obvious, especially in smaller tech hubs) as well as lack of access to operational expertise

-For example, a Black female founder from Kansas City does not have the same access to startup marketing and product experts as a founder that graduated from Stanford and spent his entire career working at Silicon Valley tech startups.
+For example, a Black female founder from Kansas City does not have the same access to startup marketing and product experts as a founder who spent his entire career working at Silicon Valley tech startups.

 That’s a huge problem because human capital is much more important for a startup’s success than money.

-Eureka!
-We realized we can solve both problems; we can bridge the access gaps to both capital and operational expertise.
+We realized we could solve both problems.
+We could bridge the access gaps to both capital and operational expertise.

 Part 3: A Crazy Experiment

-On MLK weekend in 2018, Kimmy and I decided to sell our house in Oakland, move to the fastest-growing rising tech hub in the U.S., and launch Beta Boom.
+On MLK weekend in 2018, Kimmy and I decided to sell our house in Oakland, move to the fastest-growing rising tech hub outside of the Bay Area, and launch Beta Boom.

 Part 4: The Future